The following are the Bylaws of the New Hampshire League of Investigators, hereinafter called the NHLI.

 ELECTION OF MEMBERS

 Applications for membership shall be made on a prescribed application form provided by the Secretary and must be accompanied by the prescribed membership dues.
-A properly completed application, annual dues, copy of current private investigator license if applicable and witnessed Waiver of Liability shall be considered by the BOG at its next meeting after receipt by the Secretary.
+A properly completed application, annual dues, copy of current private investigator license and a witnessed Waiver of Liability shall be considered by the BOG at its next meeting or electronically between meetings.
 Upon approval by the BOG, the applicant shall become a member.
 The NHLI relies on the information provided during the application process.
 Any information that is false or misleading is grounds for dismissal.
-In the event that the applicant is denied a membership, the Treasurer shall immediately (within two business days of the decision) refund the membership dues to the applicant.
+In the event that the applicant is denied a membership, the Treasurer shall immediately refund the membership dues to the applicant.

 1. Life Members shall only be elected in accordance with Article II, Section C of the Constitution.